 How do we assess the outcome?

 Does the learn/work environment meet the demand and expectations now and in the near future?
-Is it adaptive to changing user needs.
+Is it adaptive to changing user needs?
 Is it accounting and regulatory compliance?
-Are the occupancy costs and performances accountable and transparent?
-Does the ecological footprint and future (re)usability matches the sustainability ambitions?
+Are the occupancy costs and performances, affordable, accountable and transparent?
+Does the ecological footprint and future (re)usability match the sustainability ambitions?
+Are the human and social capital strategies defined, tracked and measured?

-It helps to provide insight and transparency about the strategic direction of the organization, and possibly the department, and in which direction decisions must be made.
-Plus the most important financial information.
+Every organisation – public, private or non-profit – needs evidence to make decisions about performance.
+It helps to provide insight and transparency about the strategic direction of the organisation, and in which direction decisions must be made and their financial implications.
 Offer this in a simple format and as frequently as possible to ensure the information is current as well as easy to absorb.

 Both building owners and users have a responsibility for a safe, environmentally responsible and energy-efficient building.
-Management models aim at controlling the risks for the organization and to provide reasonable (but not absolute) assurance about effectiveness, efficiency and legality of the performance of duties.
+Management models and contingency plans are aimed at controlling the risks for the organisation and providing reasonable (but not absolute) assurance about the effectiveness, efficiency health & safety and legality of the performance of duties.

 Technical quality is about the (maintenance of the) condition of the building and its installations so that they continue to match the needs of the primary processes and the corporate identity.

-The ultimate test for the effectiveness of the learn/work environment is the experience of those who use it.
-Apart from the (subjective) opinion of the users, there is also a need for an objective assessment whether the intended effectiveness of the study/workplace is realized in an efficient manner on time, within budget and acceptable risks.
+The ultimate test for the effectiveness of the learn/work environment is the satisfaction and experience of those who use it.
+Apart from the (subjective) opinion of the users, there is also a need for an objective assessment of whether the intended effect of the study/workplace is realized in an efficient manner on time, within budget and with acceptable risks.
+Embracing a fusion of subjective user opinions and objective assessments, rather than polarizing them.

 - TIME: By when, and for how long, should the outcome be delivered?

-- RISK: What can go wrong, and what can be done about it?
+- RISK: What can go wrong, and what can be done about it to mitigate or avoid it?

 - RESOURCES: Who and What is Where required to do the work?
 Which capacity and competence are required for managing the required objectives and expectations?